datalab-dev/chronam/README.md

 # Features

+- Metadata dataframe of all batches (done)
-Metadata dataframe of all newspapers
+- Metadata dataframe of all newspapers (done)
-Metadata dataframe of all issues with:
+- Metadata dataframe of all issues with (done):
-- Normalized place of publication
-- Batch name for issue (to get ocr.xml, pdf, etc)

-Subsetting + Sampling functions (on newspapers list, issues list)
+     + additional column for state (of publication) and year
+- Subsetting function based on years (done)
+- Subsetting function based on state (TBD)

-Search using Advanced Search page
+- Search using Advanced Search page (TBD)

-Download batch
+- Download batch (TBD)
-Download ocr
+- Load downloaded batch (TBD)

 # Development Workflow

 # Limitations

+# Useful Links and other packages

 # Contact